gems-uff/oceano/README.md

-Peixe-Espada (beltfish in english): software automated refactoring Ostra (oyster in english): quality metrics monitoring and data mining Polvo (octopus in english): branch complexity measuring Ouriço (sea-urchin in english): protect repository from broken artifacts Peixe-dipnoico (lungfish in english): prediction of structural characteristics
+Peixe-Espada (beltfish in english): software automated refactoring Ostra (oyster in english): quality metrics monitoring and data mining Polvo (octopus in english): branch complexity measuring OuriÃ§o (sea-urchin in english): protect repository from broken artifacts Peixe-dipnoico (lungfish in english): prediction of structural characteristics

 This project was proposed by professor **Leonardo Murta** and implemented allong four dissertation projects from the Software Engineering postgraduate course at Universidade Federal Fluminense.
 A term project was also involved from the undergraduate Computer Science course at Universidade Federal Fluminense.
 This project is developed by the [Software Maintenance and Evolution Group (GEMS)](http://gems.ic.uff.br/), which has several others project and researches.